-- Clearly identify yourself;
+- Clearly identify yourself

-- State where you are calling from;
+- State where you are calling from

-- State briefly the nature of your call.
+- State the nature of the call

 If possible, stay on the line unless otherwise advised by the dispatcher.
 If assistance is required from off campus, the dispatcher will summon the appropriate police, fire, and/or medical service.